abn-illia-lebid/abn-meetup/README.md

 ## E2E level

-It is the best to keep E2E tests as simple as possible.
+And last step: E2E tests.
+It is the best to keep them as simple as possible.
 So in our case, we just have happy flow.

 ## QA time

 Thank you for your attention.
 Now the floor opens for a Q&A session.
 If you think of questions later or want a deeper discussion, I will be around for the entirety of the meetup, so please feel free to approach me.
-Additionally, I will be posting slides of this presentation in the meetup comments for reference.
 If you'd like to connect or discuss further, I will also share my LinkedIn profile there.
 Looking forward to your questions and further interractions.